Love 360

 Love 360 is a 2022 Indian Kannada-language romantic crime thriller film directed by Shashank starring debutant Praveen Kumar and Rachana Inder.
+This movie is inspired from a 2009 released Korean movie Mother.

 The film released on 19 August 2022 and received rave reviews from critics.

 Plot

 Ram and Janaki alias Jaanu are childhood friends from orphanage, who grow up to become the most doting lovers.
 Jaanu actually suffers from Selective Memory Loss, and Ram tries to improve her mental condition, and also protect her from anyone with utmost passion.
 Jaanu becomes interested in Bharatanatyam, and Ram somehow gets her admitted to the school.

 However, things take a disastrous turn when Jaanu is accused of killing her classmate Vibha, a rich girl.
 Ram begins his investigation and suspect Vibha's boyfriend Vicky, a drug peddler, and brings him to the interrogation room.
-Vicky reveals that Vibha planned to get her father killed in order to inherit his wealth, as her father was having an extramartial affair with another woman, but Vicky backed out of this idea, which leads to breakup between them.
+Vicky reveals that Vibha planned to get her father killed in order to inherit his wealth, as her father was having an extramarital affair with another woman, but Vicky backed out of this idea, which leads to breakup between them.

 Later, Ram meets Vicky's friend, who tells that he was the reason behind Vicky and Vibha's breakup.
 When Vicky left, Jaanu arrived to apologize to Vibha for a fight happened in the class.
 However, Vibha doesn't pay a heed and calls her "mental" which enrages Jaanu and kills Vibha by crushing her skull with a rock.
 Ram gets distraught after learning this.
 Later, Vicky's friend tells that he can help him save Jaanu, in exchange for sex.
 Enraged, Ram kills Vicky's friend and throws in the sea, and manages to frame Vicky in the murder.
 Jaanu is released and Ram finally moves with Jaanu to their new house.